Balestier: Etymology and history

 The precinct was named after Joseph Balestier.
 As new settlers populated Balestier Road from the late 19th century, they established villages and grew crops such as taro.

+In the 1830s, Joseph Balestier established the Balestier plantation and in 1849, Balestier and his family leased a large plantation outside town.

 Balestier hired a number of immigrants on his estates.
 Chinese and Indian workers laboured these crops.
 When Balestier left Singapore due to a health breakdown after the deaths of his son and wife in 1844 and 1847, he sold his plantation to Singapore authorities and the land was leased out to Chinese farmers.
 Another portion was turned into a burial site for paupers and lepers.
 During the 19th century, many prisoners from India were sent to Singapore, where they were employed as labourers and builders.
 After serving their term, many of these convicts remained in Singapore as traders, artisans or skilled craftsmen.
 With a large diversity of people, different skills, culture, techniques and practices were shared and exchange within Balestier.